11 December, 2023

 Music is an important part of our worship.
 We use the organ and piano and enjoy traditional hymns and more modern songs of praise as well as recordings of contemporary music.

-For 2023 there will be two seasons of Concerts in our Sounds for the Soul music series brings acclaimed musicians to perform in the church at monthly concerts.
 Christmas usually sees a ‘Christmas By Candlelight’ choral celebration of carols and readings.
 With the church’s beautiful acoustics the concerts are becoming a popular local feature and something to look forward to each year.

 Interest groups